azoth-lang/azoth.language.reference/src/ideas.md

 ### `type` Declarations

-Currently, there are type aliases (e.g. `alias type ...`) and there are associated types (e.g. `type ...` inside of a type declaration).
+Currently, there are type aliases (e.g. `type alias ...`) and there are associated types (e.g. `type alias ...` inside of a type declaration).
 Perhaps one should be allowed to declare types outside of a type declaration.
 This would have the effect of introducing a new type that was distinct from the type it was set to.
 There are many questions about how that should work though.
 The reason that aliases are aliases is so that they don't cause issues where the new type doesn't interoperate with the types it is constructed from.

 Alternatively, type aliases could be declared without the `alias` keyword.
 Then within type declarations a pure alias could be declared using something like `const type` or `sealed type`.